 For years I observed the good, bad and ugly of leadership and organizational effectiveness in the workplace.
 More recently I’ve studied alternative education, including radical unschooling.
 There’s serious work to do in both education and the workplace, but we can’t reach for the stars all at once.
 Education improvement, especially alt ed, is not an easy sell but it’s a big part of the overhaul we need.
 The radical transformation needed in people leadership in general will be tough too.
-The macro nut to crack: systemic social change in what drives both education and the workplace—attitudes, values, norms, the beliefs system the governs us all as human beings.
-A revolution or head-on assault would be counter-productive and destructive, so change management applies in buckets:
+The macro nut to crack: systemic social change in what drives both education and the workplace—attitudes, values, norms, the beliefs system that governs us all as human beings.
+A revolution or head-on assault would be counter-productive and maybe destructive, so change management applies in buckets:

 Change to what?

 Why should we bother?